floccusaddon/floccus/README.md

 ### Finding duplicates

-Floccus will sync your bookmarks as-is, including any dupes.
+Floccus will sync your bookmarks as-is, including any dupes that are in different folders.
 If you need to find and remove duplicates in your bookmarks, try something like [bookmark-dupes](https://addons.mozilla.org/en-US/firefox/addon/bookmark-dupes).

+### Troubleshooting

+- **Emojis**: MySQL doesn't support emojis out of the box, so if you're syncing to nextcloud and getting Error code 500 from nextcloud, check the nextcloud log for SQL errors and [proceed as explained in the nextcloud docs](https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/mysql_4byte_support.html).

 ## Considerations